-If you’ve tried getting your pup’s tongue off your couch, carpet, pillows, and beds, here’s everything you need to know to find the help it needs.
+If you’ve tried getting your pup’s tongue off your couch, carpet, pillows, and beds, here’s everything you need to know to find the help you need.

 What is Excessive Licking?

 If there’s something that dog parents can be sure of, their pets will constantly lick.
 It is the only way they can feel their environment.
 However, the problem starts when you start noticing and feeling that the licking is too much and you can’t handle it anymore.
 Any dog can display licking behavior regardless of age, gender, or breed.
 This behavior can drive any dog parent crazy, and yes, it has a severe side.